CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 In many applications, we not only need the classification result from Transformer, but also need to explain the model's behavior: how the Transformer makes decisions, which input features the Transformer model uses to make output (classification) decisions, or the contribution of input features to Transformer output.
 This requires us to explore Explainability in Transformer.

-So in this blog, we'll focus on explaining the Transformer model's behavior.
+So in this blog, I'll focus on explaining the Transformer model's behavior.
 We first discuss the most popular method -- the Attention-based method, which is applicable to both Vision and Language models.
-And then we'll talk about some special methods for explaining the Vision model (Vision Transformer ) -- applying the explanation method in CNN to Transformer.
+And then I'll talk about some special methods for explaining the Vision model (Vision Transformer) -- applying the explanation method in CNN to Transformer.

 ### 1. Attention-based method